Being an authority in your field is vital in real life. People know how much…

 Start guest posting.

 Let’s be honest here.
 Guest posting takes a lot of time.
-You’re technically creating for other websites, taking time away from your business.
+You’re technically creating content for other websites, taking time away from your business.

 However, the benefits could be worth the effort you put into it.

 - You’re getting a backlink. – Remember what we said earlier about backlinks being a vote of confidence?
 As long as they’re from a reputable site, they could help you rank higher.

 - You’re getting access to a new pool of potential customers. – If you write a guest post for a website in a similar niche, you’re getting access to their audience.
 People who’ve never heard of you before could read your post and find out about your business.